How to Match Wood Colors: Tips for Furniture and Flooring

 2. Nearly Black

-Almost-black flooring creates an immediate statement.
-It contrasts beautifully with soft whites, coastal neutrals, and minimalist furniture.
-Light upholstery, natural fibres, and streamlined décor soften the intensity while maintaining a contemporary edge.
+Almost-black flooring creates an immediate statement and pairs well with lighter furniture, contrasting beautifully with muted whites, coastal neutrals, and minimalist pieces.
+Brighter upholstery, natural fibres, and streamlined décor soften the intensity while maintaining a contemporary edge.

 3. Chocolate Brown